 The amount of popular brands that Disney owns makes Disney Plus exceptionally enticing.
 If like me you have young kids, all the Disney cartoons that you can expect your kids to enjoy watching are now available anytime on-demand.
 These include Mickey Mouse, Frozen 1 & 2, and a never-ending list of princess movies and series.
 The good thing about Disney + is that you can assign Kids Profile to the profile that your kids use for watching to ensure that they only watch content that is appropriate for them.

 The Star Wars collection is huge.
 Besides all the Star Wars canonical movies (11 in total currently), the TV series are all available as well.
 These include The Clone War, Rebel, The Mandalorian, and The Bad Batch.
-The problem is that most die-hard Star Wars fans are likely to have watched the older movies and series so the question is whether Disney can produce sufficient new Star Wars shows quickly enough to get consumers to stay subscribed.
+With Disney revisiting the Star Wars franchise and churning out more canonical content, fans new and old can explore the expanded Star Wars universe on Disney Plus.

 The Marvel shows are possibly the can’t-miss series.
 Thus far, Marvel has launched several Disney+ only series, such as WandaVision, The Falcon and the Winter Soldier, Loki, Hawkeye and Moon Knight.

 Disney Plus (Disney+), Netflix, Amazon Prime, HBO Go or Viu?

 With the existing video streaming subscription services in Singapore, including Netflix, Amazon Prime, HBO Go and Viu, Singaporeans are spoilt for choices on which video streaming subscription service they should sign up for, and which they should discontinue.

 After all, there are only so many videos a working adult or a school-going child should watch in one month right?